vjammi/datastructures/src/main/java/ds/patterns/trees/readme.md

         Stack<TreeNode> stack = new Stack<>();
         stack.push(node);

-        // Note that right child is pushed first so that left is processed first
+        // Note that right child is pushed first so that left child can be processed first
         // +AB (Node Left Right)
         while (!stack.empty()) {